Kinetic Mining in Context: Few-Shot Action Synthesis via Text-to-Motion Distillation: Experiments

 Our evaluation focuses on maximizing synthetic data utility for HAR, centered on recognition accuracy, Diversity (motion distribution variability) and MultiModality (per-prompt variance).
-We employ a ST-GCN classifier~\cite{yan2018spatialtemporalgraphconvolutional} for all downstream HAR and generative evaluations, following PYSKL practices and implementation~\cite{duan2022pysklgoodpracticesskeleton}.
+We employ a ST-GCN classifier~\cite{yan2018spatialtemporalgraphconvolutional} for all downstream HAR and generative evaluations, following PYSKL~\cite{duan2022pysklgoodpracticesskeleton} practices and implementation.
 Each training set is composed of 30 real samples augmented with 1152 synthetically generated motions, both uniformly distributed per class.
+Tests denoting "real-data-only" refer to experiments using only real samples ($\mathcal{D}^{\bar{T}}$) without synthetic augmentation.
 All experiments are repeated five times with different seeds.
-For comparison with prior work~\cite{fukushi2024fewshot}, we report the median top-1 accuracy; internal analyses use mean and standard deviation. \textit{Further details in supplementary material.}
+For comparison with~\cite{fukushi2024fewshot}, we report the median top-1 accuracy; internal analyses use mean and standard deviation.